This week Librarian Sally Hughes talks ghost-busting and all things spooky…

 With Hallowe’en upon us it’s the perfect time to point you in the direction of our most ghoulish collections here at Central Library.

 The first place to be is right here at our The Supernatural research guide.
-You can find all these books on our online catalogue, items are held in the Local and Family History Library and the Information and Research Library if you dare to read in person….(you can also see a full list of all our research guides).
+You can find all these books on our online catalogue, items are held in the Local and Family History Library and the Reference & Research stacks, if you dare to read in person….(you can also see a full list of all our research guides).

 One of my personal favourites, although not much to look at, is Lord Halifax’s Ghost Book.
 There are macabre tales aplenty in here including those from Yorkshire and even one about a Vampire cat, what’s not to like?
 There’s already an excellent past blog post on this book should you wish to learn more.